gbagnoli/slides_generator/README.md

 # Slides generator

-run `./generate.sh -h' to see help.
+run `./generate.sh -h` to see help.